AgustinPardo/Organism-metabolism-compare/README.md

 # PathwayTools-MetabolicCompare
-Compare pathways and reactions from pathwayTools metabolism reconstrucion between especies.
+Compare pathways and reactions from pathwayTools metabolism reconstrucion(PGDBs) between especies.
 You could compare between 2, 3, 4, 5, and even 6 species at the same time.
+The result is the conjunction of those pathways and reactions.

 ### Usage
 1) Run pathwayTools on python-server mode: